 The Geerthtool can summon various things, amongst them wood, cotton, iron, steel, fabrics of various types, tools and other sundries used specifically for the construction of its chair.
 These objects generally have little to no real value.
-The diabolic looking creatures in the room are homunculus.
+The demonic looking creatures in the room are homunculi.
 They attack the characters only if the characters attack them or begin interfering with their construction of the chair they are working on.
+Unlike normal homunculi, these creatures have no telepathic bond with their master.